-"Basically, kid, what this all means is that life is a lot tougher than it to be awesome, but now they're kinda terrifying.
+"Basically, kid, what this all means is that life is a lot tougher than it used to be, in the Good Old Days, back before you were born.
+Things used to be awesome, but now they're kinda terrifying.
 To be honest, the future doesn't look too bright.
 You were born at a pretty crappy time in history.
 And it looks like things are only gonna get worse from here on out.
 Human civilization is in 'decline.'
 Some people even say it's 'collapsing.'